melaniebolla/lexploration/README.md

 Another advantage over using a thesaurus is that it automatically adds words that aren't just synonyms of the word you searched for, but instead are related in a variety of ways to your word.
 Possible relationships include hypernymy, hyponymy, holonymy, and meronymy.
 You can read more about these relationships [here](https://en.wikipedia.org/wiki/WordNet#Database_contents).

-The search function of this program aggregates the search results for all words in a comma separated list, and only diplays each sentence of the book once, rather than returning the same quote every time for a different word if multiple words on your list happen to appear in the same sentence.
+The search function of this program aggregates the search results for all words in a comma separated list, and only displays each sentence of the book once, rather than returning the same quote every time for a different word if multiple words on your list happen to appear in the same sentence.
 This means that you can search a book for hundreds of words in a short amount of time.

 ###Limitations: